sarikasurampudi/oml/oml/collaborate-use-notebooks/collaborate-use-notebooks.md

 This lab shows you how to two or more users can collaborate and share SQL notebooks with other Oracle Machine Learning Notebooks users.

+### About Collaboration in Oracle Machine Learning User Interface

+You can collaborate with other users in Oracle Machine Learning Notebooks by granting permissions to access your workspace.
+Your workspace contains your projects, and the projects contain notebooks.
+Oracle Machine Learning Notebooks allows three types of permissions.
+By granting different types of permissions such as Manager, Developer, and Viewer, you can allow other user to view your workspace and perform different tasks in your projects and notebooks such as edit, create, update, delete, run, view notebooks and so on.

+>**Note**: If you grant the permission type **Manager** or **Developer** , then the user can also drop tables, create tables, and run any scripts at any time on your account.
+The user with Viewer permission type can only view your notebooks, and is not authorized to run or make any changes to your notebooks.

 A notebook is a web-based interface for data visualization, machine learning, and collaboration.

 ### Estimated Time
 This lab takes approximately 15 minutes to complete.

+### Objectives

+In this lab, you will learn how to collaborate with other OML users by:
+* Granting permission to access your workspace and projects
+* Using the export and import options
+* Using the Oracle Machine Learning templates

 ### Prerequisites